tsbajwa/dashboard/README.md

 ### General Information

 * Used create-react-app
-* Calendar located in public folder
+* Calendar located in public folder and is on '/calendar' route
-* Projects and Tasks SPA located in src folder
+* Projects and Tasks SPA located in src folder and is on '/' route
 ### How to use

 To use application: